Effects of Corners in Surface Superconductivity: Technical Estimates

-The above result is a simple adaptation of \eqref{eq: agmon} to the effective problem in $ \corner $: the only minor difference is that the magnetic potential $ \av $ is given and not a minimizer of the energy.
-This is however a minor difference, since the potential $ \av $ recovers almost everywhere the model one $ - t \ev_s $.
+The above result is a simple adaptation of \eqref{eq: agmon} to the effective problem in $ \corner $.
+The only difference is that the magnetic potential $ \av $ is given and not a minimizer of the energy.
+Before discussing its proof, however, we first state a technical lemma{, which follows from a standard inequality for the magnetic gradient and the equation solved by $ \psi $.}

-Before discussing its proof, however, we first state a technical lemma which is going to be used next.
-It is a modified version of a very well-known bound for compactly supported functions, which allows to bound from below the magnetic kinetic energy by the integral of the magnetic field times the density, combined with the variational equation \eqref{eq: var eq corner}.